Everything Bissell Centre does is grounded in its vision of eliminating poverty.

 Accountability

-To be good stewards and accept responsibility for our actions and decisions as individuals and as an organization.
+To be good stewards and take responsibility for our personal and organizational actions and decisions.

 It’s great that these services are available to us and staff is knowledgeable and friendly.